 Sewell was like like most other temperance advocates at the time.
 That is, Dr. Sewall called for voluntary abstention from drinking distilled spirits but not from beer and wine.
 This reflected the myth that spirits were more alcoholic than the other beverages.
 However, standard drinks of beer, wine and distilled spirits all contain an equivalent amount of alcohol .
 Specifically, it’s 0.6 ounce per drink.

-- A shot (one and one-half ounces) of 80 proof liquor or spirits.
+- A shot (1.5 ounces) of 80 proof liquor or spirits.
 They’re such things as whiskey, vodka, tequila, rum, etc.

 Standard drinks all all the same to a breathalyzer.